steveworld/search/README.md

 ### cdk-morphlines-avro

-This module contains morphline commands for reading, extracting and transforming Avro files and Avro objects.
+This module contains Cloudera morphline commands for reading, extracting and transforming Avro files and Avro objects.

 ### cdk-morphlines-tika

-This module contains morphline commands for auto-detecting MIME types from binary data, as well as decompressing and unpacking files.
+This module contains Cloudera morphline commands for auto-detecting MIME types from binary data, as well as decompressing and unpacking files.
 Depends on Apache Tika.

 ### search-core